 All the capital projects are thoroughly analyzed on the basis of their cash flows forecast.
 However, the evaluation and selection of capital projects are also affected by the following categories:

 Independent projects are unrelated to each other and are thus, evaluated independently based on the individual profitability of each project.
-For example, assume both projects X and Y are independent and are profitable as well, then there is a probability that the company will accept both the projects.
-However, mutually exclusive implies that only one of the projects from a set will be accepted and that there is a competition among the projects itself.
+For example, assume both projects X and Y are independent and profitable, then there is a probability that the company will accept both projects.
+However, mutually exclusive implies that only one of the projects from a set will be accepted.
+And that there is a competition among the projects themselves.
 For example, if projects X and Y are mutually exclusive, the company cannot select both but only either X or Y. Crossover rate is an important tool to decide on the better one among the mutually exclusive projects.

-- Project Sequencing: Some projects are implemented in a certain sequence or order so that the investment in one project today generates the opportunity to invest in other future projects.
+Some projects are implemented in a certain sequence or order.
+So that the investment in one project today generates the opportunity to invest in other future projects.
 If a project implemented today is profitable, it will create the option to invest in the second project next year.
 However, if the same current project becomes unprofitable, the company won’t invest in the next project.

-- Unlimited Funds versus Capital Rationing: If a company has unlimited funds, it can execute all the projects where expected returns are in excess of the cost of capital.
+If a company has unlimited funds, it can execute all the projects where expected returns are in excess of the cost of capital.
 However, many companies have capital constraints and have to use capital rationing.
-If the company’s profitable projects exceed the funds available for investing, the company resorts to rationing or prioritizing, the capital expenditures.
+If the company’s profitable projects exceed the funds available for investing, the company resorts to rationing or prioritizing capital expenditures.
 This helps the company to achieve the goal of maximum increase in the shareholders’ value given the available capital.

-Conclusion: Capital budgeting process is an amalgamation of very complex decisions and their assessments.
+The capital budgeting process is an amalgamation of very complex decisions and their assessments.
 A single project can easily harm or enable the company to a large extent.
-Hence, an analyst needs to understand all the steps involved as well as the basic principles of the capital budgeting process.
+Hence, an analyst needs to understand all the steps involved and the basic principles of the capital budgeting process.